dhansel/IECDevice/README.md

   If write() is **not** overloaded, DolphinDos save performance will be several times slower than otherwise. write() is allowed to take an indefinite amount of time.
 - ```byte read(byte devnum, byte *buffer, byte bufferSize)```
-  This function is only called when the device is sending data using the JiffyDos or DolphinDos block transfer (LOAD protocol). read() should fill the buffer with as much data as possible (up to bufferSize). read() must return the number of bytes put into the buffer If read() is **not** overloaded, JiffyDos and DolphinDos load performance will be several times slower than otherwise. read() is allowed to take an indefinite amount of time.
+  This function is only called when the device is sending data using the DolphinDos block transfer (LOAD protocol). read() should fill the buffer with as much data as possible (up to bufferSize). read() must return the number of bytes put into the buffer If read() is **not** overloaded, DolphinDos load performance will be several times slower than otherwise. read() is allowed to take an indefinite amount of time.
 - ```void enableDolphinBurstMode(bool enable)```, ```void dolphinBurstReceiveRequest()```, ```void dolphinBurstTransmitRequest()```
   In DolphinDos, the burst (fast) transfer mode is controlled by commands sent via the command